romainlafarguette/romainlafarguette.github.io/_pages/about.md

 10-year  international  macro-financial   experience  with  the  International Monetary Fund and the European Central Bank.

-I am a former IMF technical assistance mission chief and ECB market operations expert.
-I combine technical skills  in modeling, programming, and finance with a 10-year  international policy  experience on a  wide-range of  countries and macrofinancial issues.

 I  have  done missions  to  more  than  25  countries, covering  monetary  and financial  issues,  on  technical  assistance,  IMF  financing  programs,  and surveillance.
 I also  led teams  of 3  to 7  people on  technical assistance